CandiceWright/GenAI_SountracksOfLife/README.md

 # GenAI_SountracksOfLife
 Make your life a song with Generative AI!

-I built this application to produce custom soundtracks based on personal characteristics and life events, using Google's Gemini API.
+I built this application to produce custom "Soundtracks of Life" based on personal characteristics and life events, using Google's Gemini API.

 <img width="1437" alt="Screenshot 2024-02-07 at 8 43 19 AM" src="https://github.com/CandiceWright/GenAI_SountracksOfLife/assets/46908197/7c0d1ace-1993-4a35-bd45-d431b54ffdca">